grumdrig/slog/pqvm.md

   // Face a direction, given an angle in degrees

 ### $32 act
-  // Do an action with argument giving action type
+  // Do an action with operand giving action type

 ### $33 cast
   // cast N : ... => ...